kind-lab/mimic-fhir/README.md

 ## Download the data and structure it in Postgresql

-- Note in the below, "<USERNAME>" is your physionet username
+- Note in the below, ```<USERNAME>``` is your physionet username
-- It's a fair amount of data, but it can take some time, 30-40 minutes is not unusual
+- It's a fair amount of data and it can take some time, 30-40 minutes is not unusual
 - If that doesn't work, go to the bottom of these websites, and you can copy the commands
 - [mimiciv](https://physionet.org/content/mimiciv/2.2/)
 - [mimic-iv-ed](https://physionet.org/content/mimic-iv-ed/2.2/)